 Use Form I-9 to verify the identity and employment authorization of individuals hired for employment in the United States.
 All U.S. employers must properly complete Form I-9 for each individual they hire for employment in the United States.
 This includes citizens and noncitizens.
 Both employees and employers (or authorized representatives of the employer) must complete the form.
 On the form, an employee must attest to his or her employment authorization.
 The employee must also present his or her employer with acceptable documents evidencing identity and employment authorization.
 The employer must examine the employment eligibility and identity document(s) an employee presents to determine whether the document(s) reasonably appear to be genuine and to relate to the employee and record the document information on the Form I-9.
 The list of acceptable documents can be found on the last page of the form.
 Employers must retain Form I-9 for a designated period and make it available for inspection by authorized government officers.

 Information about the retirement system for state employees.

 Do you feel you have been discriminated against because of your national origin?
 This resource goes over discrimination because of national origin in employment situations and the process to file a claim for discrimination because of national origin.

-Detailed information for public service employers and student loan borrowers about Public Service Loan Forgiveness (PSLF).
-Includes "question and answer" style information for both borrowers and employers and a PSLF toolkit.
+This resource has information for public service employers and student loan borrowers about Public Service Loan Forgiveness (PSLF).

 Do you feel you have been discriminated against because of your sexual orientation or gender identity (SOGI)?
 This resource goes over the SOGI discrimination process in employment situations and the process to file a SOGI discrimination claim.